demisto/content/Packs/Jira/Integrations/JiraEventCollector/README.md

-This integration was integrated and tested with version 3 of Jira Events Collector rest API
+This integration was integrated and tested with version 3 of Jira Event Collector rest API

-## Configure Jira Events Collector on Cortex XSOAR
+## Configure Jira Event Collector on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Jira Events Collector.
+2. Search for Jira Event Collector.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Description** | **Required** |